 In addition to her martial arts training and teaching, Lori has published 2 books.
 Her most recent book, When the Fight Goes to the Ground: Jiu-jitsu Strategies & Tactics for Self-Defense, was written for Tuttle Publishing, an international publisher of martial arts books.
 She also wrote Weapons of Opportunity, about her personal experiences teaching and training in the martial arts.
 Lori also writes regularly on the dojo's martial arts blog.

 In addition to her martial arts background, she also earned a BA in Communication, carries Level-1 Coaching certification, and is certified through St. John's Ambulance in first aid and CPR in the rare case of class emergencies.
-Lori is also a volunteer for Big Sisters of BC Lower Mainland.
+Lori also volunteers as a Big Sister for Big Sisters of BC Lower Mainland and as a climbing mentor for Climb and Conquer Vancouver.

 "I don't have size or strength on my side, but I've learned to make up for it with technique and tenacity." -Lori O'Connell Sensei

 Chris started training at Pacific Wave in 2006, having moved to the Vancouver area from his native Ottawa.
 He held the rank of brown belt in Shorinji Kan at the time, but with no dojos of that style in the area, he took up training with us so he could maintain his Jiu-jitsu training.
 Since then, two Shorinji Kan Jiu-jitsu dojos have opened up in the area and he came to assist the dojos in whatever ways he could, while maintaining his Can-ryu training at Pacific Wave Jiu-jitsu.